 There are several types of grief counseling, depending on your needs, preferences and finances.
 A person may seek individual, one-on-one sessions, while others prefer family or group counseling where a counselor leads the conversation and provides support and guidance.

-Mental health counselors include psychiatrists, psychologists, licensed clinical social workers, oncology social workers, psychiatric clinical nurse specialists and licensed marriage and family therapists.
+Mental health professionals include psychiatrists, psychologists, mental health counselors, licensed clinical social workers, oncology social workers, psychiatric clinical nurse specialists and licensed marriage and family therapists.

 Ask if counseling services are available at your hospice, hospital or cancer center.
 You can also check with your local church to see what services are available.
 Many churches offer counseling from licensed pastoral counselors.

 You can always check with your health insurance company for a list of counselors covered under your plan.